The Truth About Mortgage Refinancing Revealed By Ohio Mortgage Expert

+Worthington, Ohio based Mortgage Broker Dave Miller reveals mortgage refinancing secrets at a new web site that is full of free reports, a home buying guide and free mortgage calculators.
+The site is designed to give Ohio residents all the facts about mortgage refinancing so they can make an educated decision when obtaining a mortgage.

-Fairborn, OH -- (ReleaseWire) -- 07/27/2007 -- It seems like everyone in Ohio is jumping on the mortgage refinancing bandwagon.
+Worthington, OH -- (ReleaseWire) -- 05/21/2009 -- It seems like everyone in Ohio is jumping on the mortgage refinancing bandwagon.
 Maybe you're thinking about it yourself?
 After all, with rates as low as they are, the promise of lowering your monthly payments, sometimes significantly, is a great attraction for many homeowners.

 But before you sign on the dotted line, there are a few things you should know about the way refinancing works so you don’t make a mistake that could wind up costing you big time.

-"With refinancing as popular as it is right now, Ohio residents have to be even more careful about shopping for the best loan," says Sean McCartney / Jason Seaquist, a Dayton, Ohio based mortgage consultant.
+"With refinancing as popular as it is right now, Ohio residents have to be even more careful about shopping for the best loan," says Dave Miller, a Worthington, Ohio based mortgage consultant.
 "Even the most attractive offer can wind up being a disaster once you realize how much the loan is really costing you."

 * Consolidating unsecured debt with a refinance loan can be a dangerous idea.
 You may not be in financial trouble now, but if in a few years things change, instead of simply missing a credit card payment or two, you'll now be in danger of losing your home as well.